Rugby and achieving academic excellence

 Waiting for believers

-“I’m a different person today because Victoria helped me to grow, to open my perspective and it shaped me as a better person in general.
+“I’m a different person today because university helped me to grow, to open my perspective and it shaped me as a better person in general.

 “Sometimes you’ve got to wait for others to believe in you before you can believe in yourself.
 I’m forever thankful to the lecturers who cared about me and made the effort to help.”